briancavalier/most-behave/README.md

 ### snapshot :: (a &rarr; b &rarr; c) &rarr; Stream a &rarr; Behavior b &rarr; Stream c

 Sample a Behavior at every occurrence of an event, and compute a new event from the (event, sample) pair.

+## Potential APIs

+Potentially useful APIs we could add:

+### when :: Behavior bool &rarr; Stream a &rarr; Stream a

+Allow events only when a Behavior's value is `true`.

+### accum :: a &rarr; Stream (a &rarr; a) &rarr; Behavior a

+Create a Behavior with an initial value and an Event Stream carrying update functions.

+### accum :: (a &rarr; b &rarr; a) &rarr; a &rarr; Stream b &rarr; Behavior a

+Like scan, but produces a Behavior.

+### count :: Stream a &rarr; Behavior number

+Create a Behavior representing the number of event occurrences.

+### switch :: Behavior a &rarr; Stream (Behavior a) &rarr; Behavior a

+Create a Behavior that acts like an initial Behavior and switches to act like each new Behavior that occurs in the Event Stream.